We are converting to new fuels

 Ammonia

-Two Ammonia Fuelled Vessels Ordered
+Two Ammonia-Ready Vessels Ordered

 Nuclear

-Berge Bulk is also investing in various companies working to commercialise the use of thorium molten salt reactors (MSRs) as a new wave of clean energy generators for the maritime industry.
+Berge Bulk is actively investing in the commercialisation of thorium molten salt reactors (MSRs) — a revolutionary class of clean energy generators for the maritime industry.
+The potential of MSRs in shipping could play a significant role in meeting the industry’s 2050 decarbonisation targets.